June 19 to 23, various locations

 With a wealth of cultural cuisines to choose from, it’s important to pace yourself.
 Start with some Nigerian dodo and ewa, add some pilau from Tanzania and follow it up with Moroccan couscous and Ethiopian injera for a continental culinary tour.

-This outdoor food festival will celebrate its 19th year by bringing dozens of restaurants and food booths to the Eau Claire Festival Plaza for a foodie event unlike any other.
-During the course of this bustling outdoor festival, buy tickets for $1 each and use them to get sample-sized eats at the various booths spread across the plaza.
+This outdoor food festival brings dozens of restaurants and food booths to the Eau Claire Festival Plaza for a foodie event unlike any other.
+Buy tickets for $1 each and use them to get sample-sized eats at the various booths spread across the plaza.
 Greek, Italian, Indian or Thai, whatever your tastes, there’s sure to be enough variety of food here to satisfy the pickiest of palates.

 There are usually multiple spots to purchase tickets.
 If the waiting time for the nearest ticket booth seems torturously long, circle around and find another booth with a shorter line.
 Once you’ve got your tickets, keep in mind not all samples are priced equally, with many costing several tickets, so expect to spend at least $30 per person for a decent nosh.